tardate/LittleArduinoProjects/PIC/GettingBlinky/README.md

 # #331 Getting Blinky with PIC Assembler

 Getting starter with PIC assembler on macOS with a PIC12F675 development board and programming with the PICkit 3.
 Updated in 2026 with the latest MPLAB X IDE.
-While PICkit 3 is still working on Windows and Linux, it now fails on macOS.
-As an interim measure, I demonstrate compiling on macOS and using a script to remotely program on Ubuntu.
+The PICkit 3 support ended with version 6.2, tested on Windows and Linux, and eventually working on macOS after finding a compatible USB C adapter (as an interim measure, I demonstrated compiling on macOS and using a script to remotely program on Ubuntu).

 Here's a quick demo of it working...